Mathematics Senior Thesis

 Sounds Great!
 How Do I Sign Up?

-Juniors thinking about writing a thesis should go to the Senior Capstone Experience wiki and look at faculty research areas to choose possible advisors for a thesis project.
+Juniors thinking about writing a thesis should go to the Senior Capstone Experience page and look at faculty research areas to choose possible advisors for a thesis project.

 You’ll get a copy of the Senior Capstone preference/application form from the faculty, or it may be linked to on the wiki—fill it in and submit it to the department for review.